jpenn84/motif-tutorial/01-hello_world/README.md

 Note: `make clean` does not remove the "out" output directory.
 See makefile for instructions to remove this directory too, if desired.

 ## Run
-Rum command: `out/hello` from the "01-hello_world" directory
+Run command: `out/hello` from the "01-hello_world" directory